luukasmakila/RateMySetup/README.md

 - Create an account and login
 - Upload an image of their gaming/work setup and create a post
 - Like / dislike other users posts
+- Creator of a post can delete their own posts

 <b>TODO</b>:
 - Bug fixes